caseytechschool-cts/Python-Club-Term-2-2022/week_2/week_2_readme.md

 3. Label different section.
 4. Translate the design into code.

-For an example, please take a look the following design
+For an example, please take a look at the following design
 ![hand design](../media/hand-design.jpg)

 The generated GUI